nest/nest-simulator/doc/userdoc/contribute/nest_with_ides.rst

       ``Click here to configure an interpreter not listed`` link and then ``Browse for python/pypy exe`` (this temporarily takes you to the global Eclipse preferences in a separate window).
    #.
+If you do not install PyNEST into a default Python package installation location,
+      then under ``PyDev - PYTHONPATH [Tab] External Libraries`` click ``Add source folder`` and select the `lib/pythonX.Y/site-packages` directory in the NEST installation directory.
+   #.
 Under ``Run/Debug Settings``, add a ``New ...`` launch
       configuration, entering in ``C/C++ Application`` the full path to the installed ``nest`` executable.